 But, of course, the big draw to Athens is its ancient treasures.
 Athens has been continuously inhabited for several millennia, with the oldest records dating from 1600 BC, making it one of the world’s oldest cities and the oldest European capital city.

 In Ancient Greece, Athens was the largest and most powerful city-state, named after Athena, the goddess of wisdom and warfare.
-Remains from the ancient Greek civilisation is all over Athens, none more obvious than the Acropolis, a cluster of temples high on a hilltop, watching over the city.
-It is quite something to be driving around a modern city, overlooked by a bunch of 2,500-year-old temples!
+Remains from the ancient Greek civilisation is all over the city: there are lots of archaeological landmarks in Athens.
+The most prominent is the Acropolis, a cluster of temples high on a hilltop, watching over the city.
+It is quite something to be wandering around a modern city, overlooked by a bunch of 2,500-year-old temples!

 I’ve built in lots of these historic archaeological sights into this Athens 2 day itinerary.
 But I’ve also left some slack in the schedule because Athens can get hot even in the shoulder season – so you may not want to race around too much.